-I specialise in Criminal Law and have experience in a broad range of cases.
+I have practised in Criminal Law since 2007 and have experience in a broad range of cases.
 I am a qualified Duty Solicitor and assist people both at the Police Station and Magistrates Courts.
 I am sympathetic, patient and have knowledge of the workings of the complex Criminal System which I seek to aid people through.

 I also represent clients who are having difficulties with Social Services in relation to their children.